Company Overview

 At Arianne Phosphate, our management team and staff take a sustainable approach, striving for continuous improvement.
 Our actions and practices are guided by the following values:

-one of the largest and most lucrative phosphate projects in the world
+The deposit is fully-permitted and is one of the largest and most lucrative phosphate projects in the world

 Arianne Phosphate Inc., is listed on the TSX-V under the symbol “DAN.”
-Arianne Phosphate is dedicated to developing its Lac à Paul mining project, one of the largest and most lucrative phosphate projects in the world.
+Arianne Phosphate is dedicated to developing its Lac à Paul mining project, one of the largest and most advanced phosphate projects in the world.

 Arianne Phosphate Inc. : A Canadian company headquartered in Saguenay, Quebec

-Directors and management teamS
+Directors and Management Team

 Take advantage of the growing demand for phosphate